forknote/forknote.net/content/documentation/daemon/index.md

 CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX | Prefix of the wallet address.
 Since the rules for address prefixes are nontrivial you may use a prefix generator
-DEFAULT_DUST_THRESHOLD | The amount bellow this value will be considered as dust DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks DIFFICULTY_TARGET | Difficulty target is an ideal time period between blocks.
+DEFAULT_DUST_THRESHOLD | The amount bellow this value will be considered as dust DIFFICULTY_CUT | Timestamps to cut after sorting DIFFICULTY_CUT_V1 | Timestamps to cut after sorting.
+Used by (v1) blockchains DIFFICULTY_CUT_V2 | Timestamps to cut after sorting.
+Used by (v2) blockchains DIFFICULTY_LAG | Lag of calculating the difficulty in terms of blocks DIFFICULTY_LAG_V1 | Lag of calculating the difficulty in terms of blocks.
+Used by (v1) blockchains DIFFICULTY_LAG_V2 | Lag of calculating the difficulty in terms of blocks.
+Used by (v2) blockchains DIFFICULTY_TARGET | Difficulty target is an ideal time period between blocks.
 Measured in seconds.
-EMISSION_SPEED_FACTOR | Constant defines emission curve slope.
+DIFFICULTY_WINDOW | Window length for calculation the difficulty DIFFICULTY_WINDOW_V1 | Window length for calculation the difficulty.
+Used by (v1) blockchains DIFFICULTY_WINDOW_V2 | Window length for calculation the difficulty.
+Used by (v2) blockchains EMISSION_SPEED_FACTOR | Constant defines emission curve slope.
 This parameter is required to calulate block reward.
 EXPECTED_NUMBER_OF_BLOCKS_PER_DAY | Expected number of blocks per day.
-Used to correct error in v1 coins GENESIS_BLOCK_REWARD | Amount of premined coins.
+Used to correct errors GENESIS_BLOCK_REWARD | Amount of premined coins.
 In atomic units GENESIS_COINBASE_TX_HEX | The hex of the transaction in the genesis block KILL_HEIGHT | End blockchain at height